BelledonneCommunications/linphone-iphone/README.md

 # Limitations and known bugs

-* Video capture will not work in simulator (simulator limitation).
+* Video capture will not work in simulator (not implemented in it).

 # Debugging the SDK